Azure/azure-service-operator/docs/hugo/content/design/ADR-2023-07-PackageReferences/_index.md

 The new implementation `SubPackageReference` declares a `parent` package for nesting.

-* PRO: Makes illegal states impossible to represent
+* PRO: Makes illegal states impossible to represent.
-* PRO: Removes need for type downcasts
+* PRO: Removes need for type downcasts.
-* PRO: Removes need for checks for illegal states
+* PRO: Removes need for checks for illegal states.
-* PRO: Makes the model easier to understand
+* PRO: Makes the model easier to understand.
-* CON: Requires slightly more rework of the existing model
+* CON: Requires slightly more rework of existing code.

 ## Status

-TBC
+Option #3 proposed.

 ## Consequences

-TBC
+TBC.

 ## Experience Report